 Debunking the mental illness claim

-The panel questioned the theory voiced by U.S President Donald Trump and other leading politicians that the proliferation of mass shootings can be explained by mental illness.
-“Mental illness and hatred pulls the trigger,” Trump had told the nation on Monday.
+The panel questioned the explanations from U.S President Donald Trump and other politicians on why there was a proliferation of mass shootings in America.
+“Mental illness and hatred pulls the trigger,” Trump told the nation on Monday.
 “Not the gun.”

 Panel members instead pointed to the way in which such atrocities are celebrated on white nationalist media platforms and promoted by white nationalist and populist movements.